Genealogy

 With the "focus" items above satisfied, the researcher can often find the information, which may determine the How? and Why?, so you can fill in the individual or family picture.

-Mr. Arnold L. Dean is a professional family history researcher, and has been President of the Wayne County Genealogy Society for several years.
-His experience includes doing research in various research sites from Lake City, MI to Salisbury, NC and from Cape May, NJ to Lexington, NE.
-Through the years, he has been enrolled in a number of genealogical institutes, conferences and training sessions.
-He is the author/publisher of about 25 books of compiled genealogical records.
-He resides in Richmond, IN.
+Mr. Arnold L. Dean was a professional family history researcher, and was President of the Wayne County Genealogy Society for several years.
+His experience included doing research in various research sites from Lake City, MI to Salisbury, NC and from Cape May, NJ to Lexington, NE.
+Through the years, he was enrolled in a number of genealogical institutes, conferences and training sessions.
+He was the author/publisher of about 25 books of compiled genealogical records.
+Prior to his death in 2014, Mr. Dean resided in Richmond, Indiana.

 FacebookYouTubeFlickrTwitter